No One Lives Forever 2: A Spy in H.A.R.M.'s Way: Reception

 The game received "universal acclaim" according to the review aggregation website Metacritic.
 GameSpot named it the second-best computer game of September 2002, behind Battlefield 1942.

 The game won several awards, including Game of the Year from GameSpy.
-The game also received a nomination for the prestigious Excellence in Writing Game Developers Choice Awards, but lost to Tom Clancy's Splinter Cell.
+The game also received a nomination for Excellence in Writing Game Developers Choice Awards, but lost to Tom Clancy's Splinter Cell.
 The staff of Computer Games Magazine named it the best computer game of 2002, tied with Battlefield 1942.
 They wrote that it is "the Godfather II of game sequels, and it further cements Monolith's spot at the top of the 3D gaming world."
 The game also won the magazine's "Best Music", "Best Writing" and "Best AI" awards.
 It was nominated for PC Gamer US' "2002 Best Action Game" and Computer Gaming World's "Action Game of the Year" awards, both of which ultimately went to Medal of Honor: Allied Assault.
 The latter magazine's staff called it "among the funniest and most entertaining games of 2002."

 The game won GameSpot's annual "Best Single-Player Action Game on PC" award, and was nominated in the "Best Sound on PC", "Best Graphics (Technical) on PC", "Best Graphics (Artistic) on PC" and "Game of the Year on PC" categories.
-The game was also a runner-up for the "PC First-Person Action" and "Outstanding Sound Design" awards at the Academy of Interactive Arts & Sciences' 6th Annual Interactive Achievement Awards, both of which went to Medal of Honor: Allied Assault and Medal of Honor: Frontline.
+The game also received nominations for "Computer First-Person Action Game of the Year" and "Outstanding Achievement in Sound Design" at the AIAS' 6th Annual Interactive Achievement Awards; the awards were ultimately given to Medal of Honor: Allied Assault and Medal of Honor: Frontline, respectively.